 Monthly Meetings: Fellows are required to attend all monthly meetings.
 Monthly meetings provide the Fellows with leadership development, skills-based workshops, interdisciplinary discussions, time for reflection on community service, and an opportunity to network with like-minded students from diverse fields as well as professionals in areas of interest to them.

-Each Fellow will be required to write an op-ed piece on a subject of their choosing and submit it for possible publication.
+Op Ed Piece: Each Fellow will be required to write an op-ed piece on a subject of their choosing and submit it for possible publication.
+Instruction and guidance on how to write an op ed piece will be provided.

 Public Outreach: The Fellows work together as a group to organize a public outreach project.
 The design and execution of this outreach project is the sole responsibility of the Fellows.
 A small budget will be provided for costs incurred.